PhenoApps/Field-Book/docs/source/barcodes.rst

 Resources
 ---------

-The 3 types of barcodes described above are available for `download on github <https://github.com/FieldPheno/resources/tree/main/barcodes>`_ as printable pdf files.
+The three types of barcodes described above are available for `download on GitHub <https://github.com/FieldPheno/resources/tree/main/barcodes>`_ as printable files.